truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 ### A Fundamental Limitation: CryptoLaw [without CryptoPolice](https://www.youtube.com/v/H_imYEe1FA8?start=1223&end=1290&version=3&autoplay=1)

 Although it purports to be "crypto-law", real "law" can be **enforced** on *real people*.
 Ethereum can only **edit** *ledgers in computers*; it can't get Shylock any flesh.
-At worst, it can [subtract your *digital* assets](http://www.truthcoin.info/blog/limits-of-blockchain/) (if and only if you choose to subject them to this risk).
+At worst, it can [subtract your *digital* assets](http://www.truthcoin.info/blog/limits-of-blockchain/) (if, and only if, you choose to subject them to this risk).
 If Ethereum wants to affect the non-digital "real world", it will *lose all of the benefits of being a P2P computer network*, (and be in conflict with Real Law, which *does* have an armed police force).